 The Surface Pro 7 also offers on-screen support for the Surface Dial and there is also a Surface Mouse available too.

 As for Apple's iPad Pro 12.9, accessories are a little more limited, though once again cost extra with none included in the box.
-The two options include the Apple Pencil (2nd generation) and Smart Keyboard.
+The two options include the Apple Pencil (2nd generation) and Smart Keyboard (now available in white).

-The latest-generation iPad Pro isn't compatible with the first generation Apple Pencil, which was used for older iPad Pros as well as the basic iPad, iPad mini and iPad Air.
+The latest-generation iPad Pro isn't compatible with the first generation Apple Pencil, which was used for older iPad Pros as well as the basic iPad and iPad mini.

 Surface Pro 7 vs Apple iPad Pro 12.9: Software